Bigyanhub/Bigyanhub/README.md

-# 💫 About Me:
+# 💫 About Me

+**Hi, 👋 I'm Bigyan Basnet.**

+I'm a full-stack developer from Nepal, currently studying BSc CSIT.
+I work with React and Node.js, constantly learning and improving as I build projects.
+I enjoy solving problems, breaking things (and fixing them), and exploring how technology shapes the **WEB**.

-Hi there! 👋 I'm Bigyan Basnet<br><br>I'm a CSIT student passionate about technology and software development.
-I love building things, solving problems, and exploring new ideas in the world of programming.<br><br>This is where I share my projects, ideas, and whatever I find interesting.
-Feel free to look around! 🚀
+This is where I share my projects, ideas, and whatever I find interesting.
+Feel free to look around!

+Check out my work, and let’s connect! 🚀

 ## 🌐 Socials: